Dorcatz123/Project-Python_calculator_app/README.md

 **Python game:

 This program is entirely built on python.
-It showcases a classical .
-This project is a perfect example of showcasing basic python coding skills to built an amazing tool such as a calculator for fun or for educational purpose!
+It showcases a classical math solver capabilitities of modules such as sympy in the python programming language.
+This project is a perfect example of showcasing basic python coding skills to build an amazing tool such as a calculator for fun or for educational purpose!